EEstrada1812/LaravelPhotosLeafletProject/README.md

 Added photos can be edited/updated.

-Currently working on adding test using the in included phpunit.
+Currently working on adding tests using the in included phpunit.

 Requirements:
 Docker